-The Council has set aside a number of smaller reserves to support projects or to cover deferred and delayed expenditure.
+The Council has set aside several smaller reserves to support projects or to cover deferred and delayed expenditure.

 Housing Repairs Account and HRA Capital Investment Balances

 An annual assessment is made on the need to support projects or to cover deferred and delayed expenditure relating to the HRA and related council house repairs and maintenance or capital projects.